nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 ### Update 4/10/2023 - student Voice - 5 days until polls open

 Today, the Liberal Club ran a stall advocating a No vote in the upcoming referendum, since "as many of you can attest to, it is not easy to find any opposing views on the Voice on campus".
+They were joined by Senator for Victoria and Commonwealth Shadow Minister for Education Sarah Henderson.
 The stall was held right outside the Menzies Building (which is also a common meeting place for the Monash Socialists) on a major pedestrian thoroughfare.
 Unsurprisingly, socialists picked a fight with the Liberals.
+Simultaneously, Social Justice used this to attack "the current people in control" of the MSA, who they claim "have no interest in any sort of left wing activism whatsoever".

 The Socialist Alternative, while initially reluctant to support Yes, eventually did so despite its reservations primarily since it saw the No campaign as dominated by racism.